fnune/fnune.github.io/_posts/2017-12-27-making-emacs-work-like-my-vim-setup.markdown

 ---
 layout: post
-title:  "Making Emacs work like my Vim setup"
+title:  "Making Emacs work like my Neovim setup"
 comments: true
 date:   2017-12-27 12:47:51 +0200
 ---

+## Table of contents

+# Making Emacs work like my Neovim setup

-I've been a Vim user and fan for a bit more than a year now.
+I've been a Neovim user and fan for a bit more than a year now.
 After having given it a reasonable spin I've become quite efficient at working with it, and it's been a pleasure all the way through.
-Certainly, I'm a lot faster with my Tmux/Vim/gitsh workspace than I was with either Atom, Sublime Text or VSCode, and I feel a lot more comfortable.
+Certainly, I'm a lot faster with my Tmux/Neovim/gitsh workspace than I was with either Atom, Sublime Text or VSCode, and I feel a lot more comfortable.

+_**Disclaimer**: from this point and forward, and although I use Neovim, I'll be using the words Vim and Neovim interchangeably.
+Whether I refer to the software packages or to a specific user community should be clear in context.

 During the last weeks I've noticed several tools and concepts in the Emacs which I've found attractive enough to try out the platform.
 These include: